codeigniter4/shield/docs/2 - authentication.md

 ## Available Handlers

-Shield ships with 2 handlers to handle several typical situations within web app development, the Session handler, which uses username/email/password to authenticate against and stores it in the session, and Access Tokens handler which uses private access tokens passed in the headers.
+Shield ships with 2 handlers that will serve several typical situations within web app development: the Session handler, which uses username/email/password to authenticate against and stores it in the session, and Access Tokens handler which uses private access tokens passed in the headers.